thegetty/quire-docs/content/resources/recipes-video-cover.md

 {{< q-class "warn" >}}

 This will only work for the online/HTML version of your Quire project.
 This recipe does not offer fallbacks for the PDF or EPUB output.
+For those, you can create a static version as a JPG file.
+For EPUB, add the JPG to your `content/_assets/images` directory and list it under `epub.defaultCoverImage` in `content/_data/config.yaml`.
+For PDF, output your PDF file without a cover and manually add the static cover JPG directly as the first page.

 {{< /q-class >}}